30 Degree Angle Roof Pitch

 While offering several advantages, a 30-degree pitch also presents some potential drawbacks:

 • Higher Wind Resistance: A steeper pitch like 30 degrees presents a larger surface area to the wind, making it more susceptible to wind damage, particularly in high-wind areas.
-This necessitates stronger framing and potentially more robust roofing materials to withstand the increased wind load.
+This necessitates stronger framing and potentially more reliable roofing materials to withstand the increased wind load.

 • Increased Material Costs (Compared to lower pitches): Although not excessively high, the material costs can be slightly higher than those for shallower pitches due to the increased surface area requiring more materials.